-PhRMA Releases New Patient Stories as Part of “From Hope to Cures” Advertising Campaign
+PhRMA Releases New Researcher Stories as Part of “From Hope to Cures” Advertising Campaign

-PR Newswire, Washington D.C.
-(April 18, 2016) The Pharmaceutical Research and Manufacturers of America (PhRMA) today released new advertising as part of its “From Hope to Cures” campaign, highlighting the stories of rare blood and lung cancer survivors.
+PR Newswire, Washington (June 14, 2016) The Pharmaceutical Research and Manufacturers of America (PhRMA) today released new advertising as part of its “From Hope to Cures” campaign, highlighting America's biopharmaceutical researchers dedicated to bringing new treatments and cures to patients.

 “From Hope to Cures” launched in January 2014 to highlight the value biopharmaceutical innovation provides to patients, society and the economy.
 The campaign website features stories of real patients and researchers, data and information on fighting diseases and an interactive map showing the economic contributions of the industry.

-The Pharmaceutical Research and Manufacturers of America (PhRMA) represents the country's leading innovative biopharmaceutical research companies, which are devoted to discovering and developing medicines that enable patients to live longer, healthier, and more productive lives.
-Since 2000, PhRMA member companies have invested more than $600 billion in the search for new treatments and cures, including an estimated $51.2 billion in 2014 alone.
+The Pharmaceutical Research and Manufacturers of America (PhRMA) represents the country's leading innovative biopharmaceutical research companies, which are devoted to discovering and developing medicines that enable patients to live longer, healthier and more productive lives.
+Since 2000, PhRMA member companies have invested more than half a trillion dollars in the search for new treatments and cures, including an estimated $58.8 billion in 2015 alone.